SuperDumbTM/epd3in7-wx-date-display/README.md

 # epd3in7-wx-date-display

-a fork version of https://github.com/JamesXtest/WiHKger-edp2in9_V2 for 3.7" waveshare e papaer
+a fork of https://github.com/JamesXtest/WiHKger-edp2in9_V2 for 3.7" waveshare e papaer

 # Usage
 ```python3 main.py```